What are the details?

 Investor Members are people who support Equal Care Co-op's aims and vision and also want to join us for the journey.
 Membership is voluntary if you want to donate but you will automatically become a Member if you invest in us through a community share offer.

 Community shares are withdrawable shares that cannot be sold, traded or transferred between Members, unlike shares in a typical company.
 All Members are entitled to one vote – regardless of how many shares they hold.
 Members can be paid interest on their shares if the board believe it would be sensible to do so and can also withdraw their shareholding, along with any interest accrued, again subject to the approval of the board.
-Our upcoming community share offer may include additional features beyond an interest payment.
-Sign up above to stay updated.

 No. This is because the capital value of the shares does not change, although they may be revised down as part of an annual audit.
 The only circumstance where you may transfer your shares is if you die and you would need to nominate someone to transfer them to when you invest.
 If you invest above £5,000 you would need to specifically name the person you're transferring them to in your will.